-- Edifice and performance of salient and non salient pole type synchronous generators. - Understand the operation and performance characteristics of synchronous motor. - Educate the operating principle and performance of induction machines. - Overview on Starting and speed control of three-phase induction motors. - Acquire knowledge on Construction, principle of operation and performance of single phase induction motors and special machines. - Know about the operating characteristics, losses and efficiency, speed control of synchronous and induction machines.
+- Construction and performance of salient and non salient type synchronous generators. - Principle of operation and performance of synchronous motor. • - Knowing the operating principle and performance of induction machines. - Starting and speed control of three-phase induction motors. . - Construction, principle of operation and performance of single phase induction motors and special electrical machines. - Know about the operating characteristics, losses and efficiency, speed control of synchronous and • induction machines.

-UNIT I: ALTERNATOR 9
+UNIT I: ALTERNATOR

-Constructional details - Types of rotors - Armature windings - EMF equation - Alternator on load -Synchronous reactance - Voltage regulation - EMF, MMF and ZPF methods - Synchronizing of alternators -Synchronizing current and power - Change of excitation and mechanical input - Blondel's theory -Determination of X_d and X_q using slip test.
+Constructional details - Types of rotors - Armature windings - EMF equation - Alternator on load -Synchronous reactance - Voltage regulation - EMF, MMF and ZPF methods - Synchronizing of alternators -Synchronizing current and power - Change of excitation and mechanical input - Blondel's theory -Determination of $X_d$ and $X_q$ using slip test.